-There are two future neighborhood contexts mapped in the Loretto Heights plan area: Suburban and District.
+There are three future neighborhood contexts mapped in the Loretto Heights plan area: Suburban, Urban and District.
 Similar to the larger southwest Denver area, the majority of the plan area is within the Suburban neighborhood context.
-Portions of the campus parcel and all of DSST are within the District
+Areas along Federal Boulevard, south and northeast of the District are envisioned as Urban context.
+Portions of the campus parcel and all of DSST are within the District context.